 19. 25% of mobile apps are game apps, while 65% of smartphone users have apps for playing games.

 A concept that helps understand mobile web usage better is the fact that a lot of people download games on their phones.
-Out of all apps the users download, 25% are entertainment apps.
+Out of all apps the users download, the most popular apps are entertainment apps, comprising 25% of all downloads.
 The second most downloaded category is business, which has 2.5 times fewer downloads than game apps.

 20. It is projected that the number of smartphone users will reach 2.87 billion by 2020.